joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 The solution was to walk a mile or so from the hotel to the nearest grocery store, buy the very smallest/cheapest liquid laundry soap I could find, then return to the hotel room.
 Ask hotel housekeeping for an extra bath towel (and a toothbrush!).
 Wash all of my currently-worn clothes, one item at a time in the sink with just a little soap, rinse them in the shower, then roll them up as tightly as possible in the bath towels -- wringing them inside a towel avoids severe creasing or damage to the clothing and buttons.
 The clothes were then hung on regular hangers to dry.
 The socks were "inflated" for a few minutes using the hotel hair dryer set to a low temperature.

 In the morning: ready to go.
-Some friends living nearby came over and we shared a great bakery breakfast (and they loaned me a spare USB charging cable, since I'd packed mine) before returning to the airport, where United had found the airplane that worked: a more-spacious and largely-empty B777-300.
+Some friends living nearby came over and we shared a great bakery breakfast (and they loaned me a spare USB charging cable, since I'd packed mine) before returning to the airport, where United had found an airplane that worked: a more-spacious and largely-empty B777-300.
 I relaxed at a window seat and next stop: Schipol airport in Amsterdam, a day late.

 ### Skidmarks, Part II

-Amsterdam is not in Wales, even via bicycle.
+You may have noticed that Amsterdam is not in Wales, even via bicycle.
 During planning and multi-traveler calendar alignment the shape of the trip had altered considerably, into a much shorter art-viewing and people-visiting trip with a bit of cycling pinned onto the side.

 Due to these new requirements, I needed more apparel options than "gray Rapha cycling jersey or blue Rapha cycling jersey."
 Dress shirts, shoes, slacks, jackets, ties.

 I'd tried -- and succeeded -- in stuffing everything into the Vincita alone, but when that was done the total weight was above the 50lb/23kg airline limit.

-The solution: wear one jacket on the plane (as seen above), and add a small waterproof [Cotopaxi Allpa bag,](https://www.cotopaxi.com/products/allpa-28l-travel-pack?variant=40578700607549) which can be used as a backpack when riding to and from airports and hotels, but when flying the straps pack away to make it a simple, checkable bag.
+The solution: wear one jacket on the plane (as seen above), and add a small waterproof [Cotopaxi Allpa bag,](https://www.cotopaxi.com/products/allpa-28l-travel-pack?variant=40578700607549) which can be used as a backpack when riding to and from airports and hotels, but when flying the shoulder straps pack away inside the bag to make it a simple, checkable suitcase.

 At Schipol, once the bags appeared I was glad I'd gone back for that seat-post tennis ball.
 The new backpack was dirty and appeared to have _boot tread marks_ on it -- while the Vincita bag had two gouges piercing the outer cordura.